transccc/iot-project/README.md

             humidity_dht11 = dht11.humidity()
 ```
 The dht11.measure() function reads the current temperature and humidity values from the DHT11 sensor.
 The values are stored in temperature_dht11 and humidity_dht11.
-The rest of the code can be found in the [project repository](https://github.com/transccc/iot-project/tree/main/pymakpro)
+The rest of the code can be found in the [project repository](https://github.com/transccc/iot-project/tree/main/pymakpro) folder.
 ## Transmitting the Data / Connectivity
 ### Data Transmission Details
 Wifi is used primaliy used in this projet to connect devices within the network.
 This is connection is done trough a central hub: The Wi-Fi router.
 The project also uses wifi for the HTTP post request, which instead sends the data to the router then to the Pushbullet which then sends the message as a notfication to my phone.
 As seen in the previously mentioned code, the code operates trough